Who can Enrol?

 - Catholics who commit to the values of the Catholic Church;

-- Those persons not affiliated with any Christian church, who commit to the values of the Catholic Church.
+- Those persons not affiliated with any faith tradition, who commit to the values of the Catholic Church.

 While at all times having regard for: